zonayedpca/AlgoDS.js/README.md

 # JavaScript Algorithm And Data Structure
 This is a attempt to implement all kind of widely used **Algorithms** and **Data Structures** in the programming world using JavaScript.
 Thus the term *AlgoDS* is used as a name of this repository.
 Anyone can use it as a reference to implement those problems.
-If you have any suggestion, then please make an issue or contact me, I will be greatful to you.
+If you have any suggestion, then please make an issue or contact me, I will be grateful to you.

 # The Solutions
 Most of the implementations are done using pure functions so that anyone can use them as well if they want. ```index.js``` files are made for testing purpose.
 Besides, you will find **README** file in every problem that will illustrate the problem so that you can understand them easily.